 Although the digitalisation of the energy ecosystem primarily relates to the technology aspect, the most efficient contribution of digitalisation to the energy transition depends on adequately managing this digitalisation.
 This, in turn, requires the consideration of the multiple facets of digitalisation, including the social, environmental, economic, cultural, and policy-relevant impacts.
 As well as providing economic benefits, better decisions, and faster and more efficient operations, these impacts are also related to challenges for the stakeholders.
 For instance, with the rollout of smart meters, households need to adapt and/or develop their skill sets to analyse the data from the smart meters and change their energy-related decisions, possibly even their lifestyles accordingly.
 On the other hand, the system operators need to be able to cooperate with the machine agents of the energy ecosystem.
-Individuals that participate in a community energy cooperative need to keep track of their facilities' financial and operational progress.
-Policymakers need to formulate policies to ensure that the integration of renewables into the energy ecosystem can be realised without issues such as public resistance against technological investments.
+Individuals that participate in a community energy cooperative need to formulate policies to ensure that the integration of renewables into the energy ecosystem can be realised without issues such as public resistance against technological investments.